Responsible Official: VP for Human Resources

 - the date the employee’s accrued sick leave and optional use of paid vacation or floating holiday leave end

 However, concurrent payment of STD benefits and accrued, unused leave is not allowed.

 If an exempt employee is on Family and Medical Leave of Absence (FMLA), , hours not worked due to FMLA will be charged against an employee’s paid leave balance or will be leave without pay.
 Thus, employers can 'dock' the pay of otherwise-exempt, salaried employees for FMLA leave taken for partial day as well as full day absences.

 Employees on leave for the care of a child, adult child without other care support, spouse, same-sex domestic partner, parent, in-law, or for the care of a service member or veteran with a serious injury or illness, or for their own serious health condition must use unused sick leave at the commencement of otherwise unpaid FMLA leave.
 The amount of sick leave allowed will be based on the period of time the employee is needed to care for the family member or is medically unable to work as indicated on the health care provider’s certification.
 Employees are given the choice to use accrued vacation or holiday leave or go into an unpaid status after sick leave is exhausted.

 Following the birth recovery period, typically 6-8 weeks as certified by their care provider, Faculty birth mothers who remain on leave for the care of the newborn child should consult with their respective Dean and Chair regarding use of the Parental Leave Policy.
 The Parental Leave Policy may be used to remain in paid status for the balance of the 12-week FMLA allowance following the faculty member’s own medical recovery need period.
-Final decision is at the decretion of the School’s Dean.
+Final decision is at the discretion of the School’s Dean.

 Faculty may qualify to use FMLA to care for the birth mother (their adult child without other care support) during the birth recovery period, as certified by the care provider.